jackdoe/rochefort/README.md

 as you can see the offset for the second blob is 1024 bytes + header(20 bytes) away from the first blob

+### inverted index
+passing &tags=a,b,c to /append will create postings lists in the namespace a.postings, b.postings and c.postings, later you can scan only specific tags with /scan

 ## MODIFY
 method post /modify?offset=X&pos=Y returns `{"success":"true"}`